 Often there is only one object of a given type.
-In most languages it is necessary to make a class and generate a single instance.
+In most languages it is still necessary to make a class and generate a single instance.
 In BETA it is possible to describe a singular object directly.
 There is only one president of our company and he may be described as the following singular object:

+'''

-president: @employee(# computeSalary::< (# do BIG ->salary #) #)
+president: @ Employee(#ComputeSalary::< (#do BIG salary #) #)

+'''

 The declaration president is similar to the declaration of mary.
-The difference is that in the declaration of mary, a pattern name (worker) describes the objects whereas a complete object description is used to describe the president.
+The difference is that in the declaration of mary, a pattern name (Worker) describes the objects whereas a complete object description is used to describe the president.

 The president object is an example of a singular data object corresponding to an instance of a class pattern.
 It is also possible to describe singular action objects corresponding to an instance of a procedure pattern.
-Examples of singular action objects are given below in section 6.
+Singular action objects are similar to blocks in Algol 60 and Simula.
+Examples of singular action objects are given below in section 6.4.